timfeathers/planterbox/README.md

 ## questions
 - will copy work with git files? do i need to re init instead for new copy
 - make more posix compliant?
-    - might be too much work, at least get rid of common bashisms
 - rename accordingly, standards
     - files
     - variables